A public campaign to eradicate hepatitis C in Tairāwhiti commenced on 25 June 2018.

 Patients who have one of the following risk factors:

 Provider agreements will be sent to practices.
 Once the practice has agreed to be a part of the service a claim form will be loaded into their PMS.
 Submission of the form will generate a claim.
 Completion of the claim form is sufficient documentation to lodge a claim.
 The patients' clinical notes in the PMS need to reflect the care provided.
+There is to be no charge to the patient for this service.

 Anyone with a community services card can apply to WINZ for a special grant to assist with their treatment costs.
 They do not need to pay this money back.
 They require confirmation of the fact they are eligible for hep C treatment along with an indication of travel costs to access the GP.
 This can also cover any additional GP visits beyond the funded consultations provided by this service.